dchase3/itmd-362-pp/pp-07/readme.md

 2) an explanation of three different points of guidance from your chosen guidelines (point to the specific URL where the guidance can be found) that you implemented in your sketch, written below:

-* HCI Guidline One (URL):
+* HCI Guidline One (URL): https://msdn.microsoft.com/en-us/library/windows/desktop/dn742471.aspx
-* How you implemented it in your sketch:
+* How you implemented it in your sketch: When username and password are not entered correctly an error message will appear above the login box.

-* HCI Guidline Two (URL):
+* HCI Guidline Two (URL): https://msdn.microsoft.com/en-us/library/windows/desktop/dn742468.aspx
-* How you implemented it in your sketch:
+* How you implemented it in your sketch: To be touch friendly the username/password can be larger than on the MyIIT portal and will be in the very middle of the screen so it's much easier to select.

-* HCI Guidline Three (URL):
+* HCI Guidline Three (URL): https://msdn.microsoft.com/en-us/library/windows/desktop/dn742482.aspx
-* How you implemented it in your sketch:
+* How you implemented it in your sketch: The login forms will be slightly darker than the surrounding area so that it's easy to tell them apart.